koalascode/koalascode/README.md

 - 👋 Hi, I’m @koalascode
-- 👀 I’m interested in learning
+- 👀 I’m interested in learning full stack development and CS
 - 🌱 I’m currently learning JS, React (and other frameworks like Next.JS), and Node
 - 💞️ I’m looking to collaborate on future projects
 - 📫 How to reach me: IDK.